 thomas joined Watsi on April 20th, 2017.
-Four years ago, thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. thomas' most recent donation supported Dennis, a nine-year-old student from Kenya, to fund clubfoot repair surgery.
+Five years ago, thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. thomas' most recent donation supported Melodie, a sweet baby girl from Haiti, to fund surgery prep and transportation overseas to treat her heart defect.

 Dennis is a nine-year-old student.
 He's the youngest of four children in his family and is in grade six at school.
 Sadly, his mother passed away several years ago and his father was unable to take care of him.
 He now lives with a neighbor, who is his guardian.
 He enjoys playing football and other games in school, although his condition makes it difficult.
 Dennis was born with clubfoot of both feet, a condition in which the feet are twisted out of shape causing difficulty walking and even wearing shoes.
 He experiences pain and difficulty walking, and cannot wear shoes.
 He is unable to play games, like football, which he enjoys.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Dennis receive treatment.
 On November 22nd, he will undergo clubfoot repair surgery at AMH's care center.
 After treatment, he will be able to walk well, wear shoes, play with friends and continue with his studies.
 Now, they need help raising $1,286 to fund his procedure and care.
 Dennis shared, "I would love to have my feet corrected so that I can walk well and play with my friends."